Nas: 2020–present: Collaborations with Hit-Boy and DJ Premier

-On September 12, 2023, Nas announced the 3rd installment to the Magic album series, Magic 3, which would be released two days later, on his 50th birthday, and stated it would be his sixth and final collaboration between with Hit-Boy on an album.
+On September 12, 2023, Nas announced the 3rd installment to the Magic album series, Magic 3, which would be released two days later, on his 50th birthday, and stated it would be his sixth and final collaboration with Hit-Boy on an album.

 On April 19, 2024, it was announced for the 30th anniversary of Illmatic, that Nas and DJ Premier would be releasing their collaboration album in late 2024.
 The same year, he executive produced the 2024 concept album Warriors by Lin-Manuel Miranda and Eisa Davis.

 In April 2025, Nas visited India again to perform at the Mass Appeal Presents: The World Reunion—A Charity Concert, hosted by Mass Appeal India, at The Nesco Center, in Mumbai.
 He was accompanied by various Indian-origin rappers, such as, Divine, Raftaar, Ikka, KR$NA, King, and Steel Banglez.

+On April 16, 2025, Mass Appeal Records announced a series titled Legend Has It..., which featured seven albums coming in 2025, from Nas & DJ Premier, Ghostface Killah, Raekwon, Mobb Deep, De La Soul, Big L, and Slick Rick.
+On October 7, 2025, Nas revealed in an interview with Rolling Stone, that he and Premier recorded older songs that date back when the project was announced, which would be included for the album.
+On November 20, 2025, Premier revealed at a Bristol concert with fellow producer The Alchemist that the album, concluding the Legend Has It... series, would be released on December 12 and the album's title, Light-Years, and the album cover was revealed on November 25, 2025, via Nas's Instagram.